ranjanrai12/angular-prep/src/app/theory/javascript/theory.md

   }
 };
-obj.x(); // value of `this` is referring to current object i.e. `obj`
+obj.x(); // value of `this` is referring to current object i.e. `obj` let func = obj.x;
+function() // value of this will refer to window object
 ```

 `this inside arrow function`: Arrow function doesn't have their own `this` value, they take the value from `enclosing lexical context`.